badsyntax/mp3-arrange/README.md

 ### Example usage:

-I suggest to first start with a small set of files to understand how they will be processed before attempting to arrange your entire collection!
+I suggest to first start with a small set of files to understand how they will be processed before attempting to arrange your entire collection.
+I also suggest doing a dry run with option `-r` to view a summary of the changes to be made.

 ```bash